akshay-d-khare/akshay-d-khare.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: Hi!
-Welcome to my homepage.
+Welcome to my personal homepage.

 profile:
   align: right